google/oboe/samples/README.md

 1. [MegaDrone](MegaDrone): A one hundred oscillator synthesizer, demonstrates low latency and CPU performance.
 (Java)
 1. [DrumThumper](drumthumper): A drum pad that plays sounds from loaded WAV files.
 (Kotlin)
 1. [LiveEffect](LiveEffect): Loops audio from input stream to output stream to demonstrate duplex capability.
 (Java)
-1. [SoundBoard](SoundBoard): A 30 note dynamic synthesizer, demonstating combining signals.
+1. [SoundBoard](SoundBoard): A 25 to 40 note dynamic synthesizer, demonstating combining signals.
+The stream restarts when the display rotates.
 (Kotlin)

 Pre-requisites
 -------------